Mobile Suit Victory Gundam: Release

-The entire series was released on DVD in Japan on January 23, 2004.
+The entire series was released on DVD by Bandai Visual in Japan on January 23, 2004.
 The limited-edition DVD box release was notable for containing an interview of Tomino titled, "This DVD should not be bought as it is not intended to be seen!!" (「このDVDは、見られたものではないので買ってはいけません!!」).
 Tomino has also made a similar comment on a Mobile Suit Zeta Gundam DVD interview.

 Years after the show was first broadcast in Japan, the show aired on the anime satellite television network, Animax, in Japan and later its respective networks worldwide, including Hong Kong, Southeast Asia, East Asia, and other regions.

-In 2015, Sunrise released Victory Gundam on Blu-Ray in two box sets using a new HD master and telecine.
+In 2015, Bandai Visual released Victory Gundam on Blu-Ray in two box sets using a new HD master and telecine.
 The sets also included audio commentary, exclusive booklets, and cover art by mechanical designer Hajime Katoki.
 As with the DVDs, Tomino reiterated his disdain for the series in promotional materials, claiming that he wished to "deny [the show] completely" and asked that viewers of the set "find what went wrong with 'Mobile Suit V Gundam'."

 In 2016, Sunrise released the series on both Blu-ray and DVD in North America via Right Stuf Inc. in two sets.